RyHensel/dead-reckoning/README.md

 that has `CIMPATH=` references to entries in the archive.

-If `Index.json` is written with number formatting for humans, values above 999 get thousands separators — `"NumberOfNodes" : 1,376` — which is not valid JSON.
+If `Index.json` is written with number formatting for humans, values above 999 get thousands separators: `"NumberOfNodes" : 1,376` which is not valid JSON.
 ArcGIS Pro then cannot understand its own index.
 Maps still appear in the Catalog pane but none of them will open, and Diagnostic Monitor shows the lookup completing in 0 ms with no exception raised.